andrewt3000/web_development/README.md

 Alternatives: [yarn](https://yarnpkg.com/)

 ### Updating packages
-Best practice: Periodically (weekly) update javascript packages on front and back end.
+Best practice: Periodically (weekly?) update javascript packages on front and back end.
 This is important for security reasons, but can challenging when libraries change and break your project.
 After upgrading run tests.
 ```
+# install ncu
+npm install -g npm-check-updates

 #command show what needs to be updated
 ncu